timchenggu123/FlashMemorize/readme.md

 # Flash Memorize
-A flashcard application that helps you create a deck and learn deck in a flash.
+A flashcard application that helps you create learn a deck in a flash.

 **FlashMemorize** is a Qt Application written in Python